enbeec/lecron-james/README.md

 First, configure `.env` with everything in the `Env` interface from `api/_env.ts`.
 Run `vercel dev` and [invoke the function locally](localhost:3000/api/lecron-james) to make sure the values are correct.

 Finally, run the `scripts/bootstrap.sh` to set up your production environment variables and secrets.
 This step should only be done once and if something goes wrong you will need to run `scripts/bootstrap.sh --undo` to revert everything.

+## Deployment

+I wrote a deploy script that uses a similar array/loop to inject secrets as environment variables at deploy time.